eerotal/LibreSignage/src/doc/rst/user_manager.rst

 Creating new users
 ------------------

-New users can be created by clicking the *Create user* button and specifying a name for the new user in the popup dialog.
+New users can be created by clicking the *New user* or *New passwordless user* buttons and specifying a name for the new user in the popup dialog.
 The maximum length of a username is set in the LibreSignage instance config and can be changed only by server admins.
 The maximum length is 64 characters by default.

-When a new user is created they are given an automatically generated password.
-The initial password is visible to the admin user in the *Password* input box in the user editor dropdown **once** after creating the user.
-The password is not visible (or known by the server) on subsequent reloads of the page.
+When a new user is created by clicking the *New user* button, they are given a automatically generated password.
+The initial password is visible to the admin user in the *Password* box in the user editor dropdown until the page is reloaded.
+The password is not visible or even known by the server on subsequent reloads of the page.

+The *New passwordless user* button creates a user without a password, meaning you can login as the new user without supplying any password.
+This is handy if you need to create users for many individual people who then set the passwords by themselves. *For increased security it's recommended to create normal users instead.*

+Passwordless users can also be used for public facing display clients where authentication is not needed.
+LibreSignage includes a system for automatically logging in a display client as a passwordless user.
+Please see `Display Setup </doc?doc=display_setup>`_ for more info.